 Colonel Bob Smith sat in his office at Fort Belvoir in total disbelief as he read an email from the contracting officer stating that a contract for the Army to purchase the camouflage pattern had never actually been accepted by the contractor.
 The email came after Colonel Smith asked the contracting officer to send a copy of the signed contract.
-The contracting officer's response was delayed by several weeks because Department of Defense (DoD) agencies were resuming normal operations after being shut down October 1-16, 2013, with most federal employees furloughed, because neither an appropriation act nor a continuing resolution had been enacted for FY 2014.
+The contracting officer's response was delayed by several weeks because Department of Defense (DoD) agencies were resuming normal operations after being shut down October 1-16, 2013, with most federal employees furloughed, because neither an appropriation act nor a continuing resolution was enacted for fiscal year 2014.
 On the Friday afternoon before the shutdown, the contracting office reported the successful award of a contract to Crye Precision LLC for their camouflage pattern, commercially known as MultiCam©.
-Because of significant Army senior leader and congressional interest, notification of the contract awarded was documented in significant activities reports to the chief of staff of the Army (CSA) and secretary of the Army (SecArmy) levels.
+Due to significant Army senior leader and congressional interest, notification of the contract awarded was documented in significant activities reports to the chief of staff of the Army and secretary of the Army levels.

-Now, Colonel Smith thought about how to notify the Army senior leaders that the contract had not been awarded and that his team would have to develop options for the Army to consider going forward-both of these tasks were significant events considering the importance of the Army combat uniform camouflage decision.
-The Army had completed the extensive combat uniform camouflage testing-testing that began in 2009 with reviews and a decision process that finally resulted in the selection of an acceptable camouflage pattern for Army combat uniforms.
+Now, Colonel Smith thought about how to notify the Army senior leaders that the contract was not awarded and that his team would have to develop options for the Army to consider going forward-both of these tasks were significant events considering the importance of the Army combat uniform camouflage decision.
+The Army had completed extensive combat uniform camouflage testing-testing that began in 2009 with reviews and a decision process that finally resulted in the selection of an acceptable camouflage pattern for Army combat uniforms (Program Manager Soldier Protection and Individual Equipment [PM SPIE], Program Executive Office Soldier [PEO Soldier], 2014c).
 Colonel Smith started to consider all the information needed to help Army senior leaders make an informed decision: the importance of camouflage to soldier force protection and mission effectiveness, camouflage testing basics, the history of the testing program, the status of soldier combat uniforms, and the affordability aspects of the decision.
 First things first-Colonel Smith asked his deputy to immediately draft a notice to inform senior leaders that the previously announced award of the contract was premature.